Canon G7 X vs Panasonic GM5

 Both the G7X and the GM5 have been discontinued, but can regularly be found used on eBay.
 The G7X was replaced by the Canon G7 X Mark II, while the GM5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon G7 X vs Panasonic GM5

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X and the Panasonic GM5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.